LamAnnieV/deploy_7/README.md

 Amazon Elastic Container Service (ECS) is a managed container orchestration service.
 It is designed to simplify the deployment, management, and scaling of containerized applications using containers.
 The primary purpose of ECS with Docker images is to make it easier to run and manage containers in a scalable and reliable manner.

+AWS Fargate is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
+With Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.

 Create the following resource group for [Elastic Container Service](intTerraform/main.tf):

 ```